couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 ### UPR connection coordination

 Index-Coordinator is responsible for starting the "maintanence stream" and "backfill stream".
+At any given time there can be only one "maintanence stream".
 Subsequently it is responsible for restarting them when,

 * connection between projector and KV fails, consequently downstream connections will be terminated.